 Horses can digest hay because they have an enlarged cecum, or appendix, that can hold about eight gallons of feed.
 The cecum acts like a ruminant animal’s stomach.
 It has bacteria and other microorganisms that help the horse to break down the fiber in its diet.
 In this way, horses can function like a ruminant animal.

-Because of this, horses should be fed like ruminants.
+Because of this, horses should be fed similar ruminants.
 The majority of their diet comes from forage or roughage and any extra energy comes from limited amounts of grain.
 But they do require a higher protein quality and better forage.

 Though it is often forgotten, water is perhaps the most important nutrient of all because it is needed for almost all processes that happen in the body.
 Humans and animals can survive weeks without food but only a few days without water.
 Therefore, it is important for the farmer to provide plenty of fresh, clean water at all times.